 ^{}In analyzing unsignalized intersections, average vehicle delay for various movements through the intersection is measured in seconds of vehicle delay.
-The numbers shown indicate the greatest average delay for any movement within the intersection.
+The numbers shown indicate the greatest average delay for any movment within the intersection.
 According the the Guidelines, an average delay exceeding 50.0 seconds indicates inadequate traffic operations.
-Delays of +999 are outside the range of the procedures, and should be interpret as excessive.
+Delays of +999 are outside the range of the procedures, and should be interpreted as excessive.

 The application poses traffic issues at its own access point along MD 193.
-There are also traffic issues at the MD 193/Keverton Drive intersection as well as the MD 193/MD 214 intersection.
-Staff have the following recommendations at these intersections:
+There are also traffic issues at the MD 193/Keverton Drive intersection as well as the MD 193/MD 214 and the MD 193/MD 202 intersections.
+The staff would have the following recommendations at these intersections:

-a.
 The site access point along MD 193 would have excessive delays caused by traffic attempting to leave and enter the site and does not display excessive delays under background traffic.
 The traffic study indicates that manual traffic controls would be employed at this location.
 Normally, the Planning Board has often imposed a condition to perform a traffic signal warrant study in similar circumstances.
-Given the infrequent nature of the delays, staff would concur that manual controls could be acceptable at this location, but would recommend that, in the event that the State Highway Administration does not accept manual controls at this location, that the applicant perform a signal warrant study and install said signal if warranted.
+Given the infrequent nature of the delays, staff would concur that manual controls could be acceptable at this location, but would recommend that, in the event that the State Highway Administration does not